primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.pool.from.md

 ## Pool.from() method

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Constructs a Pool entity from actual reserve data, e.g. on-chain state
+Constructs a Pool entity from actual reserve data, e.g. on-chain state.

 <b>Signature:</b>